-Filing for a Los Angeles bankruptcy was probably not among your top life goals.
+Filing for a Woodland Hills bankruptcy was probably not among your top life goals.

 However‚ you may come to the realization at some point that it makes the most sense for the situation at hand.
 It’s not an admission of failure‚ but rather a smart‚ strategic move that will allow you to move forward with your life and achieve other important goals.